Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 28.2% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 69 trips per day across all routes, equating to roughly 16 weekly trips per individual stop.
+According to the 2021 Census, a high 28.2% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 69 trips per day across all routes, equating to approximately 16 weekly trips per individual stop.

 Frequently Asked Questions - Transport